Focus on Photovoltaic Solar Energy

 Photovoltaic solar technology has been making a rapidly growing contribution to the global energy scene for some 15 years now, as measured by in gigawatts (GW), i.e., billions of watts.
 Over 100 gigawatts were installed in 2018, pushing the world above the 500‑gigawatt threshold of aggregate installed photovoltaic capacity.
 The outlook for 2030 varies significantly, from 1,300 gigawatts for the least optimistic to 5,000 gigawatts for the most optimistic, i.e., between 1.3 and 5 terawatts (TW, trillions of watts).
 The change from gigawatts to terawatts says it all...

 Germany got the ball rolling, but development in the sector is now being driven by the two most populous countries in the world: China, followed well behind by India.
 The United States and Europe come next, both also increasing their contribution at a steady pace.
-The world’s growing demand for energy, especially electricity, and awareness of climate change have accelerated the development of renewable energies such as solar and wind, now competitive with traditional sources.
+The world’s growing demand for energy, especially electricity, and awareness of have accelerated the development of renewable energies such as solar and wind, now competitive with traditional sources.
 Photovoltaic solar capacity is today equally divided between large solar farms and building-integrated systems.

 Are There Limits to PV Development?